 Momentum in 2023:

-Expansion of charging infrastructure and development of cost-efficient EV models.
+Expansion of charging infrastructure and growth of the Supercharger network.

-Recognition as the most valuable automotive brand by mid-2023.
+Recognition as one of the most valuable automotive brands globally by mid-2023.

 A Brief History of a Fortune 500 Company (Updated)

-Despite production challenges in Asia during 2022, Tesla delivered over 310,000 vehicles in the first quarter and rose rapidly in Fortune’s ranking list.
-The company continues refining its manufacturing strategy, shifting between gigafactories to balance supply chains.
+Despite production challenges in Asia during 2022, including temporary shutdowns and supply chain disruptions, Tesla delivered over 310,000 vehicles in the first quarter and rose rapidly in Fortune’s ranking list.
+The company continues to adjust its manufacturing strategy, shifting volumes between gigafactories and regions to balance logistics and component sourcing.

-Named after inventor Nikola Tesla, the company began in 2003, with Elon Musk joining in 2004 as an early investor and chairman.
-By 2017, Tesla expanded into solar and energy storage solutions, moving beyond automotive production alone.
+Named after inventor Nikola Tesla, the company began in 2003.
+Elon Musk joined in 2004 as an early investor and chairman, later becoming CEO.
+By 2017, Tesla expanded into solar and energy storage solutions, integrating the former SolarCity business and rolling out Powerwall and Powerpack products for residential and commercial use.

 Tesla became the global EV sales leader by 2019.
-Today it produces vehicles, energy storage systems, charging infrastructure, and software platforms.
-Tesla has also received multiple awards for design and digital user experience.
+Today, the company produces vehicles, energy storage systems, charging infrastructure, and software platforms that tie these components together.
+Tesla has also received multiple awards for design, safety performance in crash tests, and digital user experience in the cabin.

-Model 3: A revised design began manufacturing in China with improved interior and updated range figures.
+Model 3: A revised design entered manufacturing in China with updated interior components and revised range figures.

-Software: Tesla’s over-the-air updates continue to refine vehicle behavior and user controls.
+Software: Over-the-air updates continue to refine vehicle behavior, energy management, and driver-assistance features.

-Pricing: Adjustments in 2023 positioned Tesla competitively as EV adoption grew worldwide.
+Pricing: Adjustments during 2023 positioned Tesla competitively as EV adoption accelerated in multiple regions.

-Cybertruck: Units observed near Giga Texas indicate production progress.
+Cybertruck: Units observed near Giga Texas and customer deliveries mark progress from prototype to production stages.